Heating a small house

 - D) Installation of the chimney through the roof

 - Roof vent fitting

 The safest option is a chimney with built-in insulation, so-called triple wall chimneys.
 However, there are also cheaper types without insulation, which needs to be added when contact occurs between the chimney and the timber structure.
 It is advisable to keep a regular inspection and cleaning of the chimney and properly work carbon monoxide alarm, especially if you use the wood-burning stove.
 A fire extinguisher should be part of your equipment as well.
 The powder fire extinguisher does not cause as much damage to the building as water, so it is a perfect helper and can be used to eliminate a small fire before it spreads into a big one with serious consequences.

 Timber structures guide

-Are you still not sure when it comes to heater in your small house?
+Are you still not sure when it comes to the heater in your small house?
 Or are there any other types of DIY construction you would like to learn more about?
 We have a book for you!
-Our How to build a tiny house guide provides step by step manuals, detailed instructions, photos and illustrations related to small houses and timber construction.
+Our How to build a tiny house guide provides step by step manuals, detailed instructions, photos, and illustrations related to small houses and timber construction.
 Available to order as a print version or electronic book here.